NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of Spiritual Warfare (6th-Rank Spell).md

 * * *

-**Effect** You cast [[Spells/Spiritual Weapon|Spiritual Weapon]] at 6th-rank.
+**Effect** You cast [[Spiritual Weapon|Spiritual Weapon]] at 6th-rank.
 When you critically hit, you apply the weapon's critical specialization effect.
 In addition, you can etch one of the following property runes onto the wand: _corrosive_, _flaming_, _frost_, _shock_, _thundering_, or their respective greater versions.
 The _spiritual weapon's_ Strikes gain the effects of this rune.

 * * *